scuba-search/scuba-search.github.io/index.md

   <article>
   <h1>Firefighters</h1>
   <p>Thank you for protecting the community and always being on high alert in case of fires.
-We appreciate all you have done for the community and we understand that being a firefighter is not an easy task.</p>
-  <p>We will always be there for you and give a hand to help.
+We appreciate all you have done for the community and we understand that being a firefighter is not an easy task.We will always be there for you and give a hand to help.
 Thank you for all you have done.</p>
 </section>

 <footer>